nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. Team Lead specified the name of the member to add into the team and name of team
+1. Team Lead specified the personName of the member to add into the team and personName of team
 2. EZLead add that member to the team.

 Step 1 and 2 is repeated until all members have been added

 **Extensions:**

 * 1a.
-Member with the same name already exists
+Member with the same personName already exists

     * 1a1.
-EZLead throws an error signifying duplicate name
+EZLead throws an error signifying duplicate personName

       Use case continues at step 1.

 * 1b.
-Member with specified name does not exist
+Member with specified personName does not exist

     * 1b1.
-EZLead throws an error signifying name does not exist
+EZLead throws an error signifying personName does not exist

       Use case continues at step 1